In Sweden, there are different types of assistive devices for you if you have a disability.

 How do I apply for the allowance in Sweden?

 On the Försäkringskassan website, you can find information about who is eligible for the allowance and how to apply.

-Moving to Sweden with assistive devices from another Nordic country
+Can I move to Sweden with an assistive device from another country?

 If you move to Sweden and have an assistive device from Denmark, Finland, Iceland, or Norway, you should contact the organisation in your home country that gave you the assistive device and ask if you can keep it.

-Moving to another country with an assistive device from Sweden
+Can I move to another country with an assistive device from Sweden?

 If you are staying in Denmark, Finland, Iceland, or Norway for a longer period, and have assistive devices from Sweden, you must notify Försäkringskassan.
 This also applies if you move to that country or will be working there.

 Can I take my assistive devices with me when I am going to stay temporarily in Sweden?